sokoki86/Portfoliopage/README.md

 npm install

-You should be able to replace my information with your own if everything works correctly including pictures and all resume information.
+You should be able to replace my information with your own in the resumeData.js file

+If everything works correctly including pictures and all resume information.